fede2cr/magrathea/README.md

 ## Some basics

 - [Seed bombs](https://github.com/fede2cr/magrathean_terraforming_services/tree/master/doc/Seed_bombs.md): Also called seed ball, is a packet of diverse local seeds, mixing different species as well as different types of plants, in some form of casing, normally a volcanic clay.
-This are used in a concept called guerrilla gardening, where activist would find undeveloped land in the city and without permission "bomb" it with floral species to improve urban spaces and attract bird and butterflies.
+This are used in a concept called **guerrilla gardening**, where activist would find undeveloped land in the city and without permission "bomb" it with floral species to improve urban spaces and attract bird and butterflies.
 I'm experimenting with 3d printed molds for the clay in triangular shapes, and including discarded barley from my brewery, inoculated with mycorrizal fungi.

 - Orchid bullets: Some plant species won't work well under the clay pellet concept known as a seed bomb, so special adaptation will be included for orchids.
 Instead of hard clay designed to germinate on land and be trowed from aerial drones, they will be shot from a gun close to a paintball gun.
 It's designed as a sticky mildly nutritional medium that will contain un-germinated orchid seeds, and to be shot at established mature trees.
 Experimental medium test have started with plantain mash, gelatin, and agar.